Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 #### Examples from the GPLv3, GPLv2, and MIT Licenses

-Here follows small excerpts from the main licenses mentioned earlier, as relevant for patent licenses,\
+Here follows small excerpts from the main licenses mentioned earlier, as relevant for patent licenses.\
 In GPLv3 we have the explicit statement;\
 _"Each contributor grants you a non-exclusive, worldwide, royalty-free patent license under the contributor's essential patent claims, to make, use, sell, offer for sale, import and otherwise run, modify and propagate the contents of its contributor version."_ [6]